pennomi/comics/README.md

 - Run `python deploy/generate_env.py` to set up the docker environment configuration.
 Answer `y` to the prompt if you're doing development work, or `n` if you're deploying a server.
 - Run `docker-compose build`
 - Run `docker-compose up -d`

+You now have a server running.
+Unfortunately it doesn't do much - we need to initialize the data or restore from a backup.

+## Initialize Data From Scratch

 - Enter a shell on the docker django machine `docker-compose exec comics_django bash`
 - Create the database `python3 manage.py migrate`
 - Add a superuser `python3 manage.py createsuperuser`.
 Follow the prompts.
 - Collect static files `python3 manage.py collectstatic`
 - The site will now be running on `http://localhost`.
 (Note that this is running on port 80 unlike many development servers.)
 - Add Data into the [Django Admin](http://localhost/admin/).
 Set up at least one Comic and then give it at least one Page.
+The Comic should use `localhost` as its "domain" so the URL router knows where to find it.
 - Open [the Site](http://localhost) in a Web Browser.

-Sometimes we change this process and forget to update the readme.
-If it's not working for you, open an issue and we'll get it fixed.
+## Backing Up and Restoring Data

+To back up your database, run `docker-compose exec comics python manage.py backup dump <your filename here>.zip`.

+To restore your database from a backup zip:
+ - Clear your database by moving it to a backup location.  `mv deploy/db/comics.sqlite3 deploy/db/comics.sqlite3.bak`
+ - Create a fresh database `docker-compose exec comics python manage.py migrate`
+ - Then load the backup zip `docker-compose exec comics python manage.py backup load <your filename here>.zip`.
+ - Log into your admin and make sure to change any Comics or Alias URLs so they work on your new IPs/Domains.
+ - If you're not seeing the CSS, make sure to run `docker-compose exec comics python manage.py collectstatic`.

+# Setting up SSL certs

+To create SSL certs for use in production, you need to run certbot from within the comics container

+ - `docker-compose exec comics bash`
+ - `certbot certonly --cert-name comics --webroot --webroot-path /var/www/letsencrypt -d <example.com> -d <another.example.com> -d <etc.example.com>`
+ - exit out of the bash shell
+ - `docker-compose restart comics`

 # Roadmap